MoseleyBioinformaticsLab/nmrstarlib/docs/guide.rst

 Resonance Data Bank (BMRB_) for archival of Nuclear Magnetic Resonance (NMR) experimental data.

-Also the :mod:`nmrstarlib` package provides facilities to convert NMR-STAR formatted files into their equivalent JSONized (JavaScript Object Notation, an open-standard format that uses human-readable text to transmit data objects consisting of attribute-value pairs) representation and visa versa.
+The :mod:`nmrstarlib` package provides facilities to convert NMR-STAR formatted files into their equivalent JSONized (JavaScript Object Notation, an open-standard format that uses human-readable text to transmit data objects consisting of attribute-value pairs) representation and visa versa.

+The :mod:`nmrstarlib` package also provides facilities to create simulated peak lists for different types of standard solution and solid-state NMR experiments from chemical shifts and assignment information deposited in NMR-STAR files.

-In addition, the nmrstarlib package provides facilities to visualize assigned chemical shift data.
+In addition, the :mod:`nmrstarlib` package provides facilities to visualize assigned chemical shift data.

 Installation
 ~~~~~~~~~~~~

 The :mod:`nmrstarlib` package runs under Python 2.7 and Python 3.4+.
-Starting with Python 3.4 pip_ is included by default.
+Starting with Python 3.4, pip_ is included by default.
+To install
-To install system-wide with pip_ run the following:
+system-wide with pip_ run the following:

 Install on Linux, Mac OS X
 --------------------------